microrobotlab/sim-active-brownian-particles/README.md

 ## PURPOSE:
-Simulate the dynamics of active brownian particles moving in 2D (in Julia).
-The particles are interacting via hard sphere correction.
+Simulate the dynamics of active Brownian particles moving in 2D (in Julia).
+The particles interact via hard sphere correction.
 Code can simulate both open (periodic) and closed hard boundary condition.
 When confined, particles are reflected from the boundary.